Emotional and mental health are just as integral as physical health

 As a behavioral health provider, you are responsible for conducting an initial assessment for first-time patients to assess their level of need.
 You will coordinate with your patient’s primary care provider to create an appropriate care plan.

-Providers can find additional information about how to provide and improve integrated care on the Clinical Integration page.
+Providers can find additional information about how to provide and improve integrated care on the Clinical Practice Training and Resources page.

 CHPW ensures access to care